Ecommerce Link Building

 Link Diversity

 It is well known that the more high quality links you have, the more authority and trust you’ll associate with your site.
 And in turn, you’ll improve your organic performance as you generate links.
 Before diving into tactics, we’re going to touch on link diversity.
 A diverse back link profile is critical to the longevity of your organic performance.
 If a significant portion of your backlink profile is made up of one tactic or anchor text phrase, you’re going to run into trouble with Google.
 It is important to build links from a variety of sources and tactics and vary your anchor text – even focus solely on branded anchor text depending on your risk tolerance.
 This will reduce the likelihood of tripping filters and flags that are going to negatively impact your rankings.
 Previous research on anchor text distribution from several years ago suggests that a safe, natural looking, link profile had about 70% non-optimized links.
 While the ratios are likely even more conservative now, the concepts and principles conveyed in the article hold true.
-Overview of Anchor Text Distribution General In Depth Breakdown chart Your campaigns should be built around tactics that are proportional to your level of risk tolerance.
+Your campaigns should be built around tactics that are proportional to your level of risk tolerance.
 Ok, now on to the tactics.

 Create (and Promote!)
 Data Driven Content